 Now is the time to rehash what you know and like about your final college contenders.
 A pros and cons list might come in handy at this stage, but as you compare one school to another, you might find it’s a little more complex than that.

-Revisit your college research and all of the criteria you used to find these schools in the first place, such as:
+Revisit your college research and all of the criteria you used to find colleges in the first place, such as:

 - Academic offerings and reputation: Does the college have the major(s) you want or need?
 And do you have backup options in case you change your mind?

-- Postgrad job placement rates: Though these aren't a guaranteed mark of student success (because the figures can easily get out of whack), you should be wary if a college has a low job placement rate.
+- Postgrad job placement rates: Though these aren't a guaranteed mark of student success, you should be wary if a college has a low job placement rate.
 You can also probably take some comfort in a high rate, especially if the school confirms that the jobs are related to students' fields of study.

 - Professor accessibility: What's the student-faculty ratio like for the school and for your major specifically?
 What kind of reputation do the professors have?